| Safe Haskell | None |

 prefixed with

-for alphabetic method names, or|
+_for alphabetic method names, or|for operators.

-This behavior can be configured using setDictOptions
+This behavior can be configured using setDictOptions from FCI.TH.

 setDictOptions :: DictOptions -> Q [a] Source #

-Set options for subsequent invocations of mkDict
+Set options for subsequent invocations of mkDict.

 This setting only affects the current module.